5 Simple Ways to Lead by Example in the Workplace

 How you do anything is how you do everything

 One thing to keep in mind is that people have a natural tendency to notice negative things and to remember them more vividly.
-This means that each and every one of your actions matters, and that one time you do something that goes against what you preach is going to matter more than all the times you did just as you told everyone else to do.
+This means that every one of your actions matters and that one time you do something that goes against what you preach is going to matter more than all the times you did just as you told everyone else to do.

 5 ways to lead by example:

-3. Set boundaries.
-In an organization of high achieving and competitive individuals, no one wants to be the one that does less than others.
+In an organization of high-achieving and competitive individuals, no one wants to be the one that does less than others.
 Therefore things can easily fall into a vicious circle of always working a bit harder than the next guy.
 By making sure your own workdays don’t stretch out late into the evening, you are creating a culture that supports recovery and work-life balance.

 Influencing people might seem to be relevant only for those in lead, however, you can lead others by example no matter who you are and what authority you have on them.
-In fact, every one of us acts as an example of something.
+Every one of us acts as an example of something.
 Ask yourself, what do you want to set an example for?

-For more insights on work psychology, check out Laavu's blog (In Finnish)
+For more insights on work psychology, check out Laavu'blog